devnw/atomizer/README.md

     // Timeout is the maximum time duration that should be allowed
     // for this instance to process.
 After the duration is exceeded
-    // the context should be cancelled and the processing released
+    // the context should be canceled and the processing released
     // and a failure sent back to the conductor Timeout *time.Duration

+    // CopyState lets atomizer know if it should copy the state of the
+    // original atom registration to the new atom instance when processing
+    // a newly received electron
+    //
+    // NOTE: Copying the state of an Atom as registered requires that ALL
+    // fields that are to be copied are **EXPORTED** otherwise they are
+    // skipped
+    CopyState bool

     // Payload is to be used by the registered atom to properly unmarshal
     // the []byte for the actual atom instance.
 RawMessage is used to